meilisearch/documentation/guides/advanced_guides/faceted_search.md

     --data-urlencode 'facetsDistribution=["genres"]'
 ```

-And you would get the following response:
+You will get the following response:

 ```json
 [